 There are five key areas we need to think about are our lifestyle, keeping a routine, looking after our mental health, diet and exercise.
 This section is still under construction, but here's a few tips.

 Most people with migraine will have some mental health concerns, particularly anxiety, because our brains are wired to overthink things.
 Read more

-Mindfulness and relaxation techniques can help ease the pain levels and frequency of migraine.
+Mindfulness and relaxation techniques may help ease the pain levels and frequency of migraine.

 Calm your nervous system with some slow breathing.
 Inhale for four, exhale for four.

 Hydration is so important when living with migraine!
-Aim for at least 8 glasses a day.
+Aim for at least 8 glasses of water a day.

 Gut health is so important for brain health!
 Aim for two serves of fruit and five serves of veggies a day to boost your gut-loving fibre.

 Work with a dietician to do an RPAH elimination diet to identify any food triggers, and then design your own personal migraine friendly diet.

 Try eating 6 or 8 small meals and snacks throughout the day rather than 3 big meals to keep your blood sugar consistent.